wtout/pub-cms-build-auto/README.md

 Non-standard host specific settings are to be added to a dedicated file under _``inventories/<system-name>/host_vars``_ directory.
 The name of the variables file must match the name of the host as defined in the hosts.yml file.
 This can only be done after the system inventory has been created.

-To create the system inventory without deploying the system, issue the following command from the automation root directory (cms-build-auto-deploy):
+To create the system inventory without deploying the system, issue the following command from the automation root directory (cms-build-auto):

-    $> sh Bash/play_deploy.sh –-envname <system-name> --tags none
+    $> bash Bash/play_deploy.sh –-envname <system-name> --tags none

 ### Artifacts ###